PsuAstro410/psuastro410.github.io/syllabus.md

 - [Numerical Methods for Physics Scripts](https://github.com/AlejGarcia/NM4P/tree/master/Python) (Alejandro Garcia, San Jose State University)
 - [Numerical Methods for Physics with Python](https://numphyspy.org/) (Alex Gezerlis, University of Guelph)
 - [Python Cheatsheet](https://cheatsheets.quantecon.org/) (QuantEcon)

+Course materials may be added or removed to the syllabus and/or Canvas webpage throughout the semester

+## Lectures and In-Class Exercises

+Jupyter Notebooks with lecture materials and in-class exercises will be distributed before lecture via GitHub, so that students can interactively follow along during lecture, and test their understanding of computing concepts through exercises.
+Students are encouraged to follow along with the lecture materials, and complete the in-class exercises before the end of class.
+In-class exercises can be completed with the help of peers in groups, the instructor or TA, online materials, and ethical AI use.

+Any un-completed exercises should be completed and submitted before the next class for full credit.
+All exercises are submitted by pushing to GitHub.
+Late exercises recieve a 10% grade deduction for every day past the deadline that they are late (if due Tuesday, recieve 90% credit for Wednesday submission, 80% for Thursday, 70% for Friday, ...).

+## Homework Assignments

+Homework assignments will typically be due Tuesdays on a weekly basis